pakjiddat/Pakjiddat-Website/src/pages/articles/2021-07-11---Economics-in-daily-life/index.md

 Another option is to create specialized accounts that serve the needs of different types of account holders.
 It would be also useful if the banking institutions engage with their customers on a personal level and try to find spending opportunities for their customers.
 In this way the customers will be happy and society as a whole will benefit because of creation of value, that should result from the customers spending.

-### What is the best way to teach an online course?
+### What is the best way to teach an online course

 #### Question
 1. The course instructor teaches the class for free to as many students as sign up.